Retro-Devils/Mugen-Pi-4/README.md

 - With keyboard attached open mugen in retropie .

 - Match this controls below and turn off joysticks.
-This is what included mugen layout is trying to do .
+This is what included mugen layout is trying to do.
+A,B,C,X,Y etc are in mugen.

-player 1.       player 2.
+player 1:

+up-w

+down-s

+left-a

+right-d

+A-i

+B-o

+C-p

+X-j

+Y-k

+Z-l

+Start-enter

+Select-escape

+Player 2:
+numbers are right side of keyboard

-up-w.           up-up
+up-up

-down-s.         down-down
+down-down

-left-a.         left-left
+left-left

-right-d.        right-right
+right-right
-A-i.

 A-1
-B-o.

 B-2
-C-p.

 C-3
-X-j.

 X-4
-Y-k.

 Y-5
-Z-l.

 Z-6
-Start-enter.

 Start-right enter
-Select-escape.
-Select-escape

 # Where/how do I get mugens?